-Our procedures included, amongst others:

-- Obtaining an understanding of and evaluating the processes and controls for calculating the management and performance fees; - Making enquiries with the Investment Manager and those charged with governance with respect to any significant events during the period and associated adjustments made as a result, in addition to reviewing ASX announcements and Board meeting minutes; - Testing of adjustments such as company dividends, tax payments, capital raisings, capital reductions as well as any other relevant expenses used in the calculation of management and performance fees; - Testing of key inputs including the value of the portfolio, the performance of the relevant comparable benchmark and application of the correct fee percentage in accordance with our understanding of the Investment Management Agreement; and - Assessing the adequacy of disclosures made in the financial statements.
+Key audit matter How our audit addressed the matter Accuracy and Existence of Management and Performance Fees Refer to Note 7: Trade and other payables and We focused our audit effort on the accuracy and existence of management and performance fees as they are significant expenses of the Company and their calculation requires adjustments and key inputs.
+Our procedures included, amongst others: Obtaining an understanding of and evaluating the design of the processes and controls for calculating the management and performance fees; Adjustments include company dividends, tax payments, capital raisings, capital reductions and other relevant expenses.
+Making enquiries with the Investment Manager and those charged with governance with respect to any significant events during the period and associated The calculation of management and performance fees includes key inputs such as the value of the portfolio , the performance of the relevant comparable benchmark and application of the correct fee percentages in accordance with the Investment Management Agreement between the Company and the Investment Manager. adjustments made as a result, in addition to reviewing ASX announcements and Board meeting minutes; Testing of adjustments such as company dividends, tax payments, capital raisings, capital reductions as well as any other relevant expenses used in the calculation of management and performance fees; In addition, to their quantum, as these transactions are made with related parties, there are additional inherent risks associated with these transactions, including the potential for these transactions to be made on terms and conditions more favourable than if they had been with an independent third-party (e.g. fees charged in excess of those mandated under the Investment Management Agreement).
+Testing of key inputs including the value of the portfolio, the performance of the relevant comparable benchmark and application of the correct fee percentage in accordance with our understanding of the Investment Management Agreement; and Assessing the adequacy of disclosures made in the financial statements.